Skip to main content

 What the journey gives you

-A journey is mostly a container at this point, but it unlocks four things:
+A new journey is mostly a container, but it unlocks four things as engagements stack up:

 • A landing page for the journey itself, with the customer name, use case, and (eventually) a summary written by the AI.

-• Topic tracking, threads of discussion that span multiple meetings, with their own status (open, blocked, decided, resolved).
+• Topic tracking, threads of discussion that span multiple engagements, with their own status (open, blocked, decided, resolved).
+See Topics.

-• Decisions and actions, every decision and follow-up across every meeting on the journey, in one timeline.
+• Decisions and actions, every decision and follow-up across every engagement on the journey, in one timeline.

 • People, the stakeholders who keep showing up.
 Runwita pulls them out of attendees and gives you a relationship map per journey.

-You won’t see most of this until the journey has at least two or three engagements.
-The first meeting populates it; the second starts to show patterns.
+You won’t see most of this until the journey has two or three engagements.
+The first one creates the journey; the second starts to show patterns.

 A naming tip